Learn as much as you can about the employer's mission, services, products, and future prospects.

 What to Wear to Your Interview

-- Wear closed toed shoes.
+- Wear closed toed shoes, even in the summer.

 - Keep the jewelry minimal.